Abhrankan-Chakrabarti/deergrit-knowledge-archive/README.md

 DEERGRIT is a **static, read-only knowledge archive** designed to be hosted as a **Tor onion service**.
 Its purpose is to explain how modern digital systems work, in a calm, factual, and accessible way.

-The project focuses on topics that are often misunderstood or left unexplained, such as how the internet functions, how data is collected, how attention is shaped online, and how to think critically in digital spaces.
+The project focuses on topics that are often misunderstood or left unexplained, such as how the internet functions, how data is collected, how attention is shaped online, how digital infrastructure concentrates power, and how to think critically in digital spaces.

 DEERGRIT does **not** aim to persuade, campaign, or promote any ideology.
 It exists purely as an educational resource.